RESIDENT DIRECTOR NIGERIA

 Shareholders of a company can also take up a dual position of a directorship in a company even though the two roles are completely different and separate.
 To set up a new company in Nigeria, a minimum of two shareholders and two directors are required under the law.

-By Corporate & Commercial Law Department of Resolution Law Firm, Nigeria.
+By Corporate & Commercial Law Team of Resolution Law Firm, Nigeria.
 The Law Firm offers advisory on company formation, business set up and corporate structuring in Nigeria.